WHO WE ARE

 National Program Coordinator

-Abbey recently graduated with a BA in dance studies.
+Abbey holds a BA in dance studies from Salem College.
 She works as the National Program Coordinator.
 During her time at Salem College, Abbey explored site-specific work and how to bring the community together through dance.
 She is passionate about serving our community and spreading joy to all people.

 Wilmington Branch Director